weegrom/polaris-icons/CONTRIBUTING-CODING.md

 1. Log in to [Shipit](https://shipit.shopify.io/shopify/polaris-icons/libraries)
 1. When CI is 🍏 on the tag commit, press `Deploy` to update packages on npm.

+#### Release the ruby gem

+**NOTE:** This isn't implemented yet so there is no need to release the gem

+1. Update `$GEM_NAME/version.rb`
+1. Run `bundle install` to bump the `Gemfile.lock` version of the gem
+1. Open a PR, review and merge
+1. [Create release on GitHub](https://help.github.com/articles/creating-releases/) with a version number that matches `$GEM_NAME/version.rb`
+1. Deploy via Shipit and see your new version on https://gems.shopify.io/packages/

 ## Releasing the icon explorer website